How can I be nominated?

-You could arrange for a Q&A with the membership at a location and venue that is accessible and could have visits to Regions and Centres and meet with Council, those who will be voting on the day.
+You could arrange for a Q&A with members and affiliates at a location and venue that is accessible and could have visits to Regions and Centres and meet with Council, those who will be voting on the day.
 There are a number of different mechanisms which will be covered in the information pack.

 What is the voting procedure?

 - Regional/Centre Committees are encouraged to meet and discuss their preferred candidate, in an open forum which takes into account feedback from the Region/Centre membership;